Home

 lay down

-To place something flat on a surface, to establish rules or principles, or to surrender a weapon.
+To place something flat, to establish rules or principles, or (informal) to recline.

 lay down on